 Find Your Way

-Dear Friends of St. Anthony,
+Dear Friends of the Shrine of St. Anthony,

 Fr.
 Michael E. Heine, OFM Conv.

 MASS: 12:00 noon, every day of the week

 The Shrine Chapel and the grounds are open daily 9am-5pm.
 All are Welcome!

 Miracle of St. Anthony and The Donkey statue

 Get your very own replica of this magnificent statue!